 In mid-March, when my city officially banned group gatherings and began living in isolation, I received an email from Rachel Breitenwischer, co-founder and COO of Here/Now (formerly Perchance), a dating and human connection company that hosts events for singles.
 She invited me to an upcoming virtual singles mixer.

 While I've never been one for ice-breakers, I've always been intrigued by the prospect of experiencing love at first sight in real-time.
-So, I applied"to attend an upcoming mixer on the Here/Now website, listing my name, age, gender, and career, and ticking off my top three "personal values" from a list including traits like creativity, adventure, independence, and kindness.
+So, I applied to attend an upcoming mixer on the Here/Now website, listing my name, age, gender, and career, and ticking off my top three "personal values" from a list including traits like creativity, adventure, independence, and kindness.
+Lucky me.

 As the mixer drew close, I received an email with the Zoom link and some instructions for the night.
 I was told to bring an object to share with the group, something that "shed a little color on what made me uniquely myself."
 The idea of an adult "Show & Tell" made me nervous.
 Would people take it too seriously?
 Would I look like a jerk if I didn't take it seriously enough?
 Would there be a man in his mid-30s, showing off a trophy from his college rowing team?
 (Spoiler alert: Yes to all three.)